Landau theory for finite-time dynamical phase transitions: Abstract

 \section{Abstract}

-We study the time evolution of thermodynamic observables after an instantaneous temperature quench.
+We study the time evolution of thermodynamic observables that characterise the dissipative nature of thermal relaxation after an instantaneous temperature quench.
 Combining tools from stochastic thermodynamics and large-deviation theory, we develop a powerful theory for computing the large-deviation statistics of such observables.
 Our method naturally leads to a description in terms of a dynamical Landau theory, a versatile tool for the analysis of finite-time dynamical phase transitions.
 The topology of the associated Landau potential allows for an unambiguous identification of the dynamical order parameter and of the phase diagram.
-As an immediate application, we show that the probability distribution of the heat exchanged between a mean-field spin model and the environment exhibits a singularity, a kink, caused by a finite-time dynamical phase transition.
+As an immediate application of our method, we show that the probability distribution of the heat exchanged between a mean-field spin model and the environment exhibits a singular point, a kink, caused by a finite-time dynamical phase transition.
 Using our Landau theory, we conduct a detailed study of the phase transition.
 Although the manifestation of the new transition is similar to that of a previously found finite-time transition in the magnetisation, the properties and the dynamical origins of the two turn out to be very different.